United States military occupation code: Navy

 On September 29, 2016, the Navy announced it would "modernize" all rating titles for Sailors with a new classification system that would move towards occupational specialty codes similar to how the other services operate.

 Former Master Chief Petty Officer of the Navy Michael Stevens led the controversial review earlier that year for the Secretary of the Navy on behalf of Chief of Naval Operations, Admiral John Richardson.

 Initially, the Navy Rating Modernization System eliminated all rating titles.
 The former Master Chief Petty Officer of the Navy, Steven S. Giordano, said:

 "Sailors would no longer be called, 'Yeoman Second Class' or YN2, for example," he said.
-"Instead they will be 'Second Class Petty Officer, or 'Petty Officer'.
-However, Sailors' ranks will not change: an E-7 will remain a Chief Petty Officer and an E-3 will remain a Seaman.
-Additionally, there will no longer be a distinction between 'airman, fireman and seaman.'"
+"Instead they will be 'Second Class Petty Officer, or 'Petty Officer.'
+However, Sailors' rates will not change: an E-7 will remain a Chief Petty Officer and an E-3 will remain a Seaman.
+Additionally, there will no longer be a distinction between 'airman, fireman and seaman.

 The fleet at large did not respond to this favorably.
 As a result, Admiral Richardson rescinded this change on December 21, 2016, restoring all rating titles.

 However, the plan retains the goal of producing sailors with more than one NOS, which might give them a broader range of professional experience and expertise and will be grouped under career fields that will enable flexibility to move between occupational specialties within the fields and will be tied to training and qualifications.